Stevie Ray Vaughan

-Stephen Ray Vaughan (October 3, 1954 – August 27, 1990) was an American musician, best known as the guitarist and frontman of the blues rock trio Stevie Ray Vaughan and Double Trouble.
-Although his mainstream career spanned only seven years, he is regarded as one of the most influential musicians in the history of blues music, and one of the greatest guitarists of all time.
+Stephen Ray Vaughan (October 3, 1954 – August 27, 1990), also known abbreviated as SRV, was an American musician, best known as the guitarist and frontman of the blues rock trio Stevie Ray Vaughan and Double Trouble.
+Although his mainstream career spanned only seven years, he is considered one of the most influential musicians in the history of blues music, and one of the greatest guitarists of all time.
 He was the younger brother of guitarist Jimmie Vaughan.

-Born and raised in Dallas, Vaughan began playing guitar at age seven, initially inspired by his elder brother, Jimmie Vaughan.
+Born and raised in Dallas, Vaughan began playing guitar at age seven, initially inspired by his brother Jimmie.
 In 1972, he dropped out of high school and moved to Austin, where he began to gain a following after playing gigs on the local club circuit.
-Vaughan joined forces with Tommy Shannon on bass and Chris Layton on drums as Double Trouble in 1978 and established it as part of the Austin music scene; it soon became one of the most popular acts in Texas.
-He performed at the Montreux Jazz Festival in 1982, where David Bowie saw him play.
-Bowie contacted him for a studio gig that resulted in Vaughan playing blues guitar on the album Let's Dance (1983), before being discovered by John Hammond who interested major label Epic Records in signing Vaughan and his band to a record deal.
+Vaughan joined forces with Tommy Shannon on bass and Chris Layton on drums as Double Trouble in 1978.
+The band established itself in the Austin music scene and soon became one of the most popular acts in Texas.
+They performed at the Montreux Jazz Festival in July 1982, where David Bowie saw Vaughan play.
+Bowie contacted him for a studio gig in December where he played blues guitar on the album Let's Dance (1983).
+John Hammond heard a demo album that Vaughan and Double Trouble had recorded and interested major label Epic Records in signing them to a record deal in March 1983.
 Within months, they achieved mainstream success for the critically acclaimed debut album Texas Flood.
 With a series of successful network television appearances and extensive concert tours, Vaughan became the leading figure in the blues revival of the 1980s.